How To Easily & Safely Catch A Snake & The Best Tool To Use

 Catching A Rat Snake In The Chicken Coop

-I let the hens out of their large chicken yard to free-range about mid day.
-Then I’ll lock them back securely inside their coop when they come back to the chicken yard and into the coop to roost for the night.
+I let the hens out of their large chicken yard to free-range.
+Then I’ll lock them back securely inside their chicken yard when they come back, then securely into the coop where they roost for the night.

 The last thing I do before locking it all down is inspect the nesting boxes for trespassers.
 Occasionally an opportunistic rat snake will sneak in for a quick grab-n-go egg supper.